tiprankstipranks

 Our financial results could be adversely affected if we are not able to obtain sufficient quantities of raw materials or maintain our ability to pass raw material price increases through to our customers.

 We purchase steel, aluminum, plastic resins and other raw materials from various suppliers.
-Sufficient quantities of these raw materials may not be available in the future, whether due to reductions in capacity because of, among other things, significant consolidation of suppliers, increased demand in excess of available supply, unforeseen events such as significant hurricanes, government imposed quotas, pandemics or other reasons.
-In addition, such materials are subject to price fluctuations due to a number of factors, including increases in demand for the same raw materials, the availability of other substitute materials, tariffs and general economic conditions that are beyond our control.
+Sufficient quantities of these raw materials may not be available in the future, whether due to reductions in capacity because of, among other things, significant consolidation of, and facility closings by, suppliers, increased demand in excess of available supply, unforeseen events such as significant hurricanes and other extreme weather conditions or natural disasters, government imposed quotas or tariffs, pandemics, political unrest and instability or other reasons.
+Temporary industry-wide shortages of certain raw materials have occurred in the past and can lead to increased raw material prices.
+In addition, such materials are subject to price fluctuations due to a number of factors, including increases in demand or decreases in availability for such raw materials, the availability of other substitute materials, tariffs, increases in the frequency, severity or duration of extreme weather-related events, other supply chain challenges and general economic conditions, all of which are beyond our control.
 Over the last few years, there has been significant consolidation of suppliers of steel worldwide.
 In addition, tariffs, quotas and court cases have negatively impacted the ability and desire of steel suppliers to competitively supply steel outside of their countries.
-More recently, the United States began imposing new tariffs on steel supply into the United States from certain foreign countries starting in June 2018, which has increased the cost of steel imported into the United States as well as ultimately steel manufactured in the United States.
+The United States has imposed tariffs and quotas on steel supply into the United States from certain foreign countries, which has increased the cost of steel imported into the United States as well as ultimately steel manufactured in the United States.
 Additionally, exemptions from tariffs granted by the United States have been inconsistent and unpredictable.
-In Europe, recently enacted quotas on foreign steel supply has negatively impacted the ability of foreign steel suppliers to supply steel into Europe.
+In Europe, quotas and tariffs on foreign steel supply have negatively impacted the ability of foreign steel suppliers to supply steel into Europe.
 Additional tariffs and/or quotas or other limitations on steel supply could further negatively impact the ability and desire of steel suppliers to competitively supply steel outside of their countries.
 Our metal container and metal closures supply agreements with our customers provide for the pass through of changes in our metal costs.
 For our customers without long-term agreements, we also generally increase prices to pass through increases in our metal costs.
-However, the impact of tariffs and quotas could create volatility in the applicable markets and therefore creates challenges for us and our customers in passing through costs related to such tariffs and quotas.
+However, the impact of tariffs and quotas could create challenges for us and our customers in passing through costs related to such tariffs and quotas.
 Our resin requirements are primarily acquired through multi-year arrangements for specific quantities of resins with several major suppliers of resins.
 The prices that we pay for resins are not fixed and are subject to market pricing, which has fluctuated significantly in the past few years.
-Our plastic container, plastic closures and dispensing systems supply agreements with our customers generally provide for the pass through of changes in resin costs, subject in many cases to a lag in the timing of such pass through.
-For customers without long-term agreements, we also generally pass through changes in resin costs.
-Although no assurances can be given, we expect to be able to purchase sufficient quantities of raw materials to timely meet all of our customers' requirements in 2021.
-Additionally, although no assurances can be given, we generally have been able to pass raw material cost increases through to our customers.
+Our dispensing and specialty closures and custom containers supply agreements with our customers generally provide for the pass through of changes in resin costs, subject in many cases to a lag in the timing of such pass through.
+For customers without long-term agreements, we also generally increase prices to pass through increases in our resin costs.
+Although no assurances can be given, we expect to be able to purchase sufficient quantities of raw materials to timely meet all of our customers' requirements in 2025.
+Additionally, although no assurances can be given, we generally have been able to pass raw material cost increases, including as a result of tariffs, through to our customers.
 The loss of our ability to pass those cost increases through to our customers or the inability of our suppliers to meet our raw material requirements, however, could have a materially adverse impact on our business, financial condition or results of operations.

 Costs1 | 3.8%